L.J.K. Outdoors, LLC.

 August

-Cobia/Red Drum/Spanish Mackerel/Bluefish/Rockfish/Spot/Croaker/Perch- this is the peak of the bottom fishing season for Spot/Croaker/Perch and trolling for Mackerel/Bluefish/Redfish/Cobia.
+Cobia/Red Drum/Spanish Mackerel/Bluefish/Rockfish/Spot/Croaker- this is the peak of the bottom fishing season for Spot/Croaker/Perch and trolling for Mackerel/Bluefish/Redfish/Cobia.
 August is the best time for Spanish Mackerel!
 Yes Cobia are BIG and yes they are DELICIOUS (COBIA: JULY-SEPTEMBER)!
 Also live lining for Rockfish when possible.

 September